ekaraogullari/ekaraogullari/README.md

 - Microcontrollers and SBCs: Expertise in Arduino, Raspberry Pi, NodeMCU, HackRF and custom-designed gadgets for specific applications

 ### System Administration
 - Operating Systems: Actively use Ubuntu Server and Kali Linux.
 Proficient in Linux distributions including Ubuntu (early adopter since its inception), Debian and historical use of Commodore 64.
-Dislike Macintosh SlaveOS and related aspects.
 - Network Management: Expertise in managing network infrastructure, switches, routers and firewalls.
 - Virtualization: Experience with virtualization technologies